 Photo: Juozas Šalna / Wikimedia Commons

 Al Baleed Archaeological Park is a UNESCO World Heritage Site showcasing remnants of ancient civilisations that once thrived in Oman.
 Visitors can explore archaeological ruins and learn about Salalah’s historical significance as a trade hub for frankincense while enjoying beautiful views of the surrounding landscape.
-This historical exploration allows you to connect with Oman’s past and appreciate its cultural richness.
+This historical exploration allows you to connect with Oman’s past and appreciate its cultural richness, making it one of the best things to do in Oman.

 Location: Near Salalah city centre